djhshih/muscle-nix/README.md

 # Private Nix package example

-A minimal example to illustrate creating a single private package as well as creating a docker image for it.
+A minimal example to illustrate creating a single private package outside of the Nixpkgs tree, as well as creating a docker image for it.

-The example program is a public-domain multiple sequence aligner used in bioinformatics.
+The example program herein is a public-domain multiple sequence aligner used in bioinformatics.